jayngng/NRTBlueTeam_VulnHP/README.md

 /var/ftp/pub/pubf.txt
 ```

-→ The `/var/ftp/pub/` direcotry seems to be an absolute location to the file `pubf.txt` ...
+→ The `/var/ftp/pub/` directory seems to be an absolute location to the file `pubf.txt` ...

 + Upload a random file.